 Although this is what is typically seen, every case is very different in facts in circumstances.
 On top of the conduct committed, the judge will look at other factors such as criminal history, the Domestic Violence evaluation, victim impact statements, and anything else they may believe is relevant.

 You need a Boise criminal defense lawyer on these cases.
 They are complicated, and even though you might not go to jail, there are significant long term consequences in other ways.
 For example, Domestic Violence convictions can prohibit you from carrying firearms in the future.
-Hooper Law Offices has significant experience in Domestic Violence cases.
+Aaron Hooper, Attorney at Law has significant experience in Domestic Violence cases.
 Aaron Hooper worked almost exclusively as a Felony Domestic Violence prosecutor in Canyon County and has dealt with many of these cases as a criminal defense lawyer.
 He understands the complexities in these situations, and he can provide insight from that perspective.
 Please call if you have specific questions related to your case.